Marittie/Marittie-CI_PP2_RPSLS/README.md

 ![Button](../Marittie-Marittie-CI_PP2_GS.../docs/features/button-rules.png)

+**User stories covered by this feature:**

+3. As a first-time user, I want to understand the rules of the game.
+11. As a site owner, I want users to be able to understand the rules of the game.

 #### Feature 4: Buttons to play against the compputer

 This buttons are the "weapons" the users will choose to start their game agains the computer.

 ![Button](../Marittie-Marittie-CI_PP2_GS.../docs/features/buttons-weapons.png)

+**User stories covered by this feature:**

+4. As a first-time user, I want to be able to play the game across all personal devices.
+12. As a site owner, I want users to be able to play and navigate the page easily so that users are more likely to have an enjoyable experience and return to the game.

 #### Feature 5: User and Computer choices